The Human Demands

 The Human Demands is the fifth studio album by Scottish singer-songwriter Amy Macdonald, and was released on 30 October 2020.
 Produced by Jim Abbiss, the album spawned the singles "The Hudson", "Crazy Shade of Blue", "Fire" and "Statues".
 To promote the album, she embarked on The Human Demands Tour, with dates across Europe.
-Originally scheduled to begin in 2020, it was rescheduled as a result of the COVID-19 pandemic and began on 21 October 2021 in Reading, England.
+Originally scheduled to begin in 2020, the tour was rescheduled as a result of the COVID-19 pandemic; it began on 21 October 2021 in Reading, England.

 A commercial success, it debuted at number two in her native Scotland and in Switzerland, and within the top ten of the albums charts in Austria, Germany and the United Kingdom.
 In 2021, she represented Scotland at the Free European Song Contest 2021 in Germany with the albums fourth single, "Statues".

 Background

 In an interview with Wonderland, Macdonald said, "It's an album about life and the ups and downs that come with it.
 It's never easy for anyone and I don't think we give ourselves enough credit sometimes.
 We're just expected to constantly be going 100mph all the time and that can be demanding for anyone.
 I wanted the album title to reflect the reality of life for the majority of people. [...]
 Myself, my producer Jim and all the wonderful musicians were just excited to be making music again.
 We felt genuinely lucky to be in the position that we could have a bit of normality back in our lives."
 After the release of the album, Macdonald said on her Instagram account, "I hope this album can be a comfort in these turbulent times.
 I am extremely proud of it.
 It feels like a special record coming out at an important time.
 Thank you so much for all your support over the past 15 years.
 I wouldn't be anything without you."